Some Fun Equations

 The future boundary condition at the Omega Point might dictate the ultimate configuration of spacetime and energy, influencing the evolution of \(T_{\mu\nu}\) backward in time.

 A final boundary condition creates a feedback loop: future configurations at the Omega Point act as an attractor, continuously shaping and refining past states to ensure the universe’s trajectory leads toward perfection.
+Current classical science and cosmology more or less point to the dissipation or thermodynamic death of everything: a dead Schrödinger’s cat.
+In this model however it is quite the opposite:

 • Forward Influence: